 Preventive medications for migraine – sometimes referred to as “prophylactic” treatments – are used to reduce the frequency, severity, and length of migraine attacks.
 Most preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
 Examples of preventive medications include antiepileptic medications, antidepressants, beta-blockers, calcium channel blockers, and NSAIDs (nonsteroidal anti-inflammatory drugs).

-Most preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
-During the past few years, there has been an increased interest in antiepileptic drugs (sometimes referred to as “anticonvulsants”) for the prevention of migraine, as both epilepsy and migraine may be caused by similar reactions in the brain.
+The newest preventitive medications are CGRP antagonists.
+With CGRP medications, monoclonal antibodies have been created that when administered to an individual with migraine will block the receptor sites on blood vessels or attach to CGRP itself so that it cannot fit into the receptor sites and thus interferes with the series of events that leads to migraine.
+Previously, most preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
+Some patients have benefited from taking antiepileptic drugs (sometimes referred to as “anticonvulsants”) for the prevention of migraine, as both epilepsy and migraine may be caused by similar reactions in the brain.

 The term “alternative therapies” is often used to describe treatments considered outside the scope of conventional Western medicine.
 Examples of alternative therapy include acupuncture, acupressure, and yoga.
 Another common alternative treatment is herbal therapy, as some herbs are believed to relieve headache pain.
 Always discuss alternative therapies with your doctor before proceeding.